baskarakash/Item-donation-system-using-DBMS-and-Python/README.md

 ## Overview

-The ITEM BANK application is a desktop-based application built using Python's `tkinter` library and MySQL for managing item donations.
+The ITEM Donation Management System application is a desktop-based application built using Python's `tkinter` library and MySQL for managing item donations.
 The application allows users to:

 - Enter donor details.
 - Enter item details for donation.